FCA proposes more time for car finance firms to handle rising consumer complaints

 It said firms are rejecting most complaints because they consider that they have not acted unfairly, nor caused their customers loss based on the applicable legal and regulatory requirements.

-But the FOS has upheld issues that have been rejected by firms in recent cases and the FCA predicts this could prompt a significant increase in other complaints.
+However, the Financial Ombudsman Service (FOS) has upheld issues that have been rejected by firms in recent cases and the FCA predicts this could prompt a significant increase in other complaints.
+Claims have also been brought in the county courts, some of which have been upheld.

 The regulator said this suggests a significant dispute between some firms and consumers on whether firms have breached legal and regulatory requirements.

-Commission payments were one of the key factors in the PPI scandal as bank customers often didn’t realise they were paying extra.
+Commission payments were one of the key factors in the historic PPI scandal as bank customers often didn’t realise they were paying extra.

+Martin Lewis, founder of MoneySavingExpert, has previously said that the FCA would not be conducting this review unless it was likely to find wrongdoing.
 He suggested on social media that payouts could be on the scale of PPI redress, which was close to £40 billion.

-“The payout would be either the interest on loans, the commission, or the whole loan,” he says.
+“The payout would be either the interest on loans, the commission, or the whole loan,” he said.
+“We’re possibly talking thousands back for many.”

 With contributions from